DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 ### Release Highlights

-* We've created a new [slack channel](https://humancellatlas.slack.com/archives/C02TM2SDVM2) for the DCP community!
-Join the channel, say hello, and follow for the latest announcements, updates, and opportunities to connect with fellow DCP users.
+* We've created a new [slack channel](https://humancellatlas.slack.com/archives/C02TM2SDVM2) for the HCA Data Portal community!
+Join the channel, say hello, and follow for the latest announcements, updates, and opportunities to connect with fellow HCA Data Portal users.

 * The Data Portal header has been updated to include new features:
     * A global search bar that allows users to search across Projects, Guides and Metadata Schema.